McConnell Travel Fund

 b.
 A statement explaining how this activity contributes to the faculty member’s professional development.

 c.
-An itemized budget, with justification of each item, and the rationale for the need of additional funding beyond the $1,000 annual allocation.
+An itemized budget, with justification of each item.

 d.
 Other information you consider appropriate.

-2) Submit the proposal to Nancy Rawson, Office of Academic Affairs, by March 1, 2013.
-She will acknowledge the receipt of the proposal.
+2) Submit the proposal to Jessica Dopler, Office of Academic Affairs, by March 7, 2018.
+Acknowledgement of receipt of the proposal will be sent.
 Retain a copy for your file.
-Awards will be announced by the end of March 2013.
+Awards will be announced by the end of March 2018.